The Content Creator That You’ve Always Wanted Is Here (Plus A Peek At New Features)

 With this redesign we wanted to accomplish a couple things:

 - Hide things that you didn’t need.
-A few examples of this include making the headline analyzer an optional integration, along with the social queue itself (which has been renamed to Social Campaigns).
+A few examples of this include making the Headline Analyzer Studio an optional integration, along with the social queue itself (which has been renamed to Social Campaigns).

 - Utilize the entire screen.
 Our new “full-screen” editing experience on the calendar gives you the space you need to do your best work.